joachimvelde/machine-learning/README.md

 # AI/ML in C
 This is a repository for exploring and implementing algorithms in AI/ML.

-Currently, running train will train and test the network on the MNITS dataset.
+Currently, running train will train and test the network on the MNIST dataset.
 The parameters will be stored in a binary file which will be loaded when running main.
 The main binary will open a window in raylib, where the user can draw digits.
 Right click clears the window.
 Press space to have the network guess which digit has been